Bengaluru FC: Marco Pezzaiuoli era (2021–2022)

 On 12 February 2021, the club announced Marco Pezzaiuoli as their new head coach on a three-year performance-based contract.
 Under his stewardship, Bengaluru began its 2020–21 Indian Super League campaign on 20 November against NorthEast United with a 4–2 win, followed by a 7 match winless streak.
 The team failed to qualify for the playoffs for the second time in a row, confirming the departure of Marco.
+On 14 December 2023, the club roped in Spanish tactician Zaragoza as new head coach until 2025.

-Crest, colours and kits
+Crest, colours & kits

 Bengaluru FC' home livery was unveiled during the 21 July JSW launch; the crest features the Bangalore Palace coloured white to symbolize the victory of the Wodeyars, who won the palace back.
 In the middle of the crest, a blue Gandaberunda – a mythical two-headed bird, symbolizes the pride, resilience, and bravery of the people of Bengaluru.
 The Gandaberunda is taken from the coat of arms of the state of Karnataka.
 On 24 January 2015, Bengaluru revealed Eddie The Eagle as its official mascot.

 The club colour is blue; it is often known by the nickname "The Blues".